Aircraft & UAVs

 Gyrocopters

-Gyrocopters are light rotary-wing aircraft that use an unpowered autorotating rotor and a propeller for thrust; in Myanmar's civil war, the junta has used them in low-altitude bombing attacks.
+Gyrocopters are light rotorcraft that use an unpowered rotor in autorotation and a propeller for thrust, making them useful for short-field work and steep landings.
+In Myanmar's civil war, junta forces have used commercial gyrocopters to drop bombs in low-altitude attacks.

 International